 Radial MVHR duct systems are cheaper than branch layouts

 We’ve found that radial system materials are about 30% cheaper than the equivalent branch systems, because steel ducting is more expensive.
 Installation costs are also much cheaper for radial systems because it’s so easy to cut and fit, as mentioned.
-Please contact me at Patrick [a] heatspaceandlight.com (replacing the [a] with an @ symbol) for a free quotation.
+If you’d like to receive a free pricing proposal for an MVHR system design and supply for your own retrofit and new build project, please complete the form here with your details, or contact me at Patrick [@] heatspaceandlight.com.

 Finally, radial ductwork is easier to clean and maintain long term than branch, because they have smoother bends and longer duct runs for pipe cleaners.